Harshk7771/Minor-Project/README.md

 This project is open source and available under the MIT License.
 Contact

-For any questions or suggestions, please contact the author at harshkumar@example.com.
+For any questions or suggestions, please contact the author.

 Enjoy your banking experience with our chatbot!